-It’s not hard to idolize Albert Einstein, who turns 134 today (on 3/14, pi day).
-The man is responsible for the general theory of relativity, a cornerstone of physics and a way of understanding our universe that has proven so consistently reliable that it is probably the closest humanity will ever get to a decisive cosmic capital-T Truth.
+It’s not hard to idolize Albert Einstein on his pi day birthday, or any day.
+The man is responsible for the general and special theories of relativity, a cornerstone of physics and a way of understanding our universe that has proven so consistently reliable that it is probably the closest humanity will ever get to a decisive cosmic capital-T Truth.
 He’s the scientist you first learn about when you are introduced to the very concept of science.
 Mere decades after his death, his name is synonymous with the term “genius.”
 Even if you don’t know who Einstein is, you’ve still heard the term “Einstein.”

 And how he came to that point is by exploring the world in exactly the same way we do when we write or talk about science fiction and fantasy.

 In interviews over the course of his richly varied life, Einstein always referred to a single childhood anecdote when explaining to people what motivated him to delve into physics.
 Essentially, where did he get his ideas?